Bayeux Tapestry: Latin text

-Tituli are included in many scenes to point out names of people and places or to explain briefly the event being depicted.
+Tituli are included in many scenes to explain the event being depicted and point out names of specific people and places.
 The text is in Latin but at times the style of words and spelling shows an English influence.
 A dark blue wool, almost black, is mostly used but towards the end of the tapestry other colours are used, sometimes for each word and other times for each letter.
 The complete text and English translation are displayed beside images of each scene at Bayeux Tapestry tituli.